yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.EFCore.md

 ##### Summary

-An [ISourceAccessor\`1](#T-MutatorFX-FilterMutator-ISourceAccessor`1 'MutatorFX.FilterMutator.ISourceAccessor`1'), which provides the given entity type `TEntity` from a [DbContext](#T-Microsoft-EntityFrameworkCore-DbContext 'Microsoft.EntityFrameworkCore.DbContext')`TDbContext`.
+An [ISourceAccessor\`1](#T-MutatorFX-FilterMutator-ISourceAccessor`1 'MutatorFX.FilterMutator.ISourceAccessor`1'), which provides the given entity type `TEntity`from a [DbContext](#T-Microsoft-EntityFrameworkCore-DbContext 'Microsoft.EntityFrameworkCore.DbContext')`TDbContext`.
-            Uses the context's [Set\`\`1](#M-Microsoft-EntityFrameworkCore-DbContext-Set``1 'Microsoft.EntityFrameworkCore.DbContext.Set``1') method to access the queryable datasource.
+Uses the context's [Set\`\`1](#M-Microsoft-EntityFrameworkCore-DbContext-Set``1 'Microsoft.EntityFrameworkCore.DbContext.Set``1')method to access the queryable datasource.
-            For single type parameter matching (i.e. when using dependency injection with unbound generics), inherit from this type and constrain the `TDbContext` type.
+For single type parameter matching (i.e. when using dependency injection with unbound generics), inherit from this type and constrain the `TDbContext`type.
-            Alternatively, you can use the [DbSetSourceAccessor\`1](#T-MutatorFX-FilterMutator-EFCore-DbSetSourceAccessor`1 'MutatorFX.FilterMutator.EFCore.DbSetSourceAccessor`1') type which inherits from this type with the base [DbContext](#T-Microsoft-EntityFrameworkCore-DbContext 'Microsoft.EntityFrameworkCore.DbContext') implementation as `TDbContext`.
+Alternatively, you can use the [DbSetSourceAccessor\`1](#T-MutatorFX-FilterMutator-EFCore-DbSetSourceAccessor`1 'MutatorFX.FilterMutator.EFCore.DbSetSourceAccessor`1')type which inherits from this type with the base [DbContext](#T-Microsoft-EntityFrameworkCore-DbContext 'Microsoft.EntityFrameworkCore.DbContext')implementation as `TDbContext`.

 ##### Generic Types